 Our Privacy Officer is the contact person to whom you may direct questions or concerns regarding your personal health information and privacy in our office.
-At CV Wellness Group/Waterdown Village Chiropractic Group, the Privacy Officer is:
+At CV Wellness Group Inc./Waterdown Village Chiropractic (and Wellness) Group, the Privacy Officer is:

-Layla Behaeen Waterdown Village Chiropractic Group 255 Dundas Street E. Unit 14A Waterdown ON L8B 0E5 Phone (905) 689-4440 www.wychirogroup.ca
+Layla Behaeen Waterdown Village Chiropractic (and Wellness) Group

+255 Dundas Street E. Unit 14A Waterdown ON L8B 0E5 Phone (905) 689-4440 www.wvchirogroup.ca admin@wvchirogroup.ca

-If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Information Officer.
-She will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.
+If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Privacy Officer.
+She will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing within 30 days.

-If you have a concern about the professionalism or competence of our services or the mental or physical capacity of any of our professional staff, we would ask you to discuss those concerns with us.
+If you have a concern about the professionalism or competence of our services or the mental or physical capacity of any of our professional staff, we ask you to discuss those concerns with us.
 However, if we cannot satisfy your concerns, you are entitled to complain to our regulatory bodies: